 Real-time corrosion monitoring

-Integrating corrosion data with other process variables: Existing programs on the control system can assess, identify key plant relationships
+Integrating corrosion data with other process variables: Existing programs on the control system can asses, identify key plant relationships

 By Russell Kane and Keith Briegel